 What do you think?

-This article was written by Laura Hutton on behalf of the Australian Institute of Business.
+Is professionalism considered important in your organisation?
+Let us know in the comments what you consider to be professional or unprofessional in modern workplaces.
+Comment your views below and join the conversation.
+This article was written by Laura Hutton on behalf of the Australian Institute of Business and updated [22/12/22].
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.

 *The Australian Institute of Business (AIB) is Australia’s largest provider of MBAs.
 Source Ready, B. (2023) Domestic Enrolments Surged During COVID After International Students Locked Out, MBA News.
 Available at: MBA News.